Complex time method for quantum dynamics when an exceptional point is encircled in the parameter space: Acknowledgement

 \section{Acknowledgement}

 The author wants to thank Prof Nimrod Moiseyev and Dr Milan Sindelka for fruitful scienfic discussions that helped accomplish the present work.
-The work was financially supported in part by the Grant Agency of the Czech Republic (Grant 20-21179S) and Czech Ministry of Education, Youth and Sports (Grant LTT17015).
+The work was financially supported by the Grant Agency of the Czech Republic (Grant 20-21179S).